michaeljs1990/docs/notes/collins.md

 [Collins](http://tumblr.github.io/collins/)
 =======

+Collins was designed from the beginning to represent assets in the simplest way possible.
+This simplicity makes for an efficient data-model and allows for a large degree of flexibility.

 # Creating a node classifier

 Although not obvious collins has a classification system built in that is easy to use and flexible.
 You can do so by